karatelabs/karate-examples/docker/README.md

 ## Using Maven and the Standalone JAR

-This super-simple [Dockerfile](Dockerfile-mvn) is useful for creating a Docker image that can be used as a "worker node" for [distributed testing](https://github.com/karatelabs/karate/wiki/Distributed-Testing) of a Maven project, where you don't need web-browser automtion or Chrome installed.
+This super-simple [Dockerfile](Dockerfile-mvn) is useful for creating a Docker image that can be used as a "worker node" for [distributed testing](https://github.com/karatelabs/karate/wiki/Distributed-Testing) of a Maven project, where you don't need web-browser automation or Chrome installed.

 If using this folder, you can build it like so: